dhruv-1108/A-Helpful-Discord-Bot/README.md

-# A-Helpful-Discord-Bot
+# A-Helpful-Discord-Bot 😀

-This is my attempt to create a functional discord bot.
+This is a functional discord bot, made with the help of Python and a bit of JavaScript.